 Conclusion: The auditor has reviewed all available information provided by the facility during the preaudit, on-site review, and during the post audit phase.
 The auditor has determined the facility has several internal methods for offenders to privately report all allegations of sexual abuse and sexual harassment.
 This includes internal methods as well as external bodies.
 The facility accepts reports verbally, in writing, anonymously, and from a third party.
-Offenders at the Marion CI are not detained solely for civil immigration services and there is a system in place for free calls for civil immigration purposes.
+Offenders at the Richmond CI are not detained solely for civil immigration services and there is a system in place for free calls for civil immigration purposes.
 Therefore, the facility has met the requirements of this standard and no further action is required.

 115.52 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion Standard 115.52 Analysis The following evidence was analyzed in making compliance determinations: Documents: 1.
-Marion CI Pre-Audit Questionnaire Responses 2.
+Richmond CI Pre-Audit Questionnaire Responses 2.
 Agency Policy .0300, Chapter G, Administrative Remedy Procedure, pages 1-11, August 1, 2013 3.
 DC-239, Rules and Policies, Offender Handbook, pages 23-24, April 2010 4.
 Agency Policy 3400, Chapter F, Offender Sexual Abuse and Sexual Harassment Policy, August 12, 2019 5.
 Offender Grievance Forms 6.
 Intake PREA Pamphlet Interviews: 1.
 PREA Compliance Manager 2.
-15 Randomly Selected Offenders 3.
+13 Randomly Selected Offenders 3.
 12 Randomly Selected Staff Site Review Observations: 1.
 Grievance forms are readily available to the Offender population in all housing units.
-2. Reviewed the Offender Grievance Log Findings (By Provision): 115.52 (a-g) Agency policy .0300, Administrative Remedy Procedure describes the grievance procedure for dealing with Offender grievances regarding sexual abuse.
-Agency policy advises, Offenders shall utilize the Offender grievance system to report sexual abuse or sexual harassment by a staff member or Offender-on-Offender sexual abuse, as defined in the Glossary of Terms for this procedures manual.
-However, if an Offender files a grievance related to staff on Offender sexual abuse/sexual harassment or Offender on Offender sexual abuse, the Facility Grievance Coordinator shall forward it to the facility PREA Investigator for tracking and investigation.
-The Offender shall be notified of this action.
-The PREA Compliance Manager reports that the facility PREA Investigator will be responsible for notifying the Marion Police Department for any actions resulting in a potential criminal investigation.

-There have been 43 allegations of sexual abuse submitted through the grievance process in the last 12 months, and 11 allegations of sexual harassment.
+2. Reviewed the Offender Grievance Log Findings (By Provision): 115.52 (a-g) Agency policy .0300, Administrative Remedy Procedure describes the grievance procedure for dealing with offender grievances regarding sexual abuse.
+Agency policy advises, offenders shall utilize the offender grievance system to report sexual abuse or sexual harassment by a staff member or offender-on-offender sexual abuse, as defined in the Glossary of Terms for this procedures manual.
+However, if an offender files a grievance related to staff on offender sexual abuse/sexual harassment or offender on offender sexual abuse, the Facility Grievance Coordinator shall forward it to the facility PREA Investigator for tracking and investigation.
+The offender shall be notified of this action.
+The PREA Compliance Manager reports that the facility PREA Investigator will be responsible for notifying the Richmond County Sheriff's Office for any actions resulting in a potential criminal investigation.
+There have been 13 allegations of sexual abuse or sexual harassment submitted through the grievance process in the last 12 months.
 Interviews with the PREA Compliance Manager revealed that while the grievance process is set up for reporting of allegations of sexual abuse and sexual harassment, in the instances such allegations are received through this channel, they are forwarded to the PREA Investigator for immediate investigation.
 Agency policy .0300, Administrative Remedy Process advises, the Offender Grievance System is intended to deal with a wide range of issues, procedures, or events that may be of concern to an offender.
 It is meant to address incidents of an urgent or emergency nature including allegations of sexual abuse.
-Any allegation of a sexual nature (abuse/harassment) against a staff member or Offender-on-Offender sexual abuse must be addressed through Agency policy 3400, Offender Sexual Abuse and Sexual Harassment.
+Any allegation of a sexual nature (abuse/harassment) against a staff member or offender-on-offender sexual abuse must be addressed through Agency policy 3400, Offender Sexual Abuse and Sexual Harassment.
 When faced with an incident of an urgent or emergency nature, the offender shall contact the nearest staff member for immediate assistance.